seethespark/wikidata/Repley-Technical-reference.md

 ## Caching ##
 Reports are usually cached.
 This serves two purposes, the first allows multi page reports to be paginated correctly.
 The second allows miltiple runs of the same data to return quickly.
+When a report is requested the organisation ID, parameters and query are hashed to give a unique fingerprint for the report.
+It is then saved into a cache table.
+The cache expires after an amount of time set by the report defenition.
+If an identical query is run by this or any other reportthen the cache can be used.
+The expiry date is checked as is the createdAt stamp and the currently executing query's expiry to make sure this cached version is valid.
+Any subsequent use of the cache requires the org ID, parameters and query to be absulutely identical, including white space.

 ## Report request process ##
 Reports consist of a report and report detail sections.
 The report has an overall layout, a name, permissions and an validity dates.
 Detail elements have queries, connections and layouts.